 Also at the CfA, I worked on gamma-ray bursts with Kris Stanek.
 The most exciting discovery so far was the first direct evidence that GRBs are related to supernovae.
 In March of 2003, a GRB was detected that turned out to be at a relatively low redshift.
 This was GRB 030329.
 We began a series of spectroscopic observations with the MMT.
 For the first few days, the spectrum showed the flat power-law continuum of a typical GRB optical afterglow.
 After almost a week, though, features recognizable as those from a supernova began to appear (now called SN 2003dh).
 We first reported this in a GCN on April 7.
 For the full story of discovery, see Stanek et al., the first paper.
 A complete treatment of the first two months of SN 2003dh is here: Matheson et al..

 At NOAO, my research has continued to focus on supernovae.
 This includes the SN/GRB connection as well as low and high-redshift supernovae.
-My main goal at the moment is to understand the diversity among Type Ia SNe by looking at a large collection of spectra of nearby SNe obtained by the CfA group.
-In addition, the study of high-redshift supernovae has evolved into the ESSENCE project, a five-year program to find ~200 Type Ia supernovae in order to measure the parameterization of the equation of state of the Universe.
-We have already published the spectra from the first two years here.
+One of my goals is to understand the diversity among Type Ia SNe by looking at a large collection of spectra of nearby SNe obtained by the CfA group.
+The study of high-redshift supernovae evolved into the ESSENCE project, a five-year program that found ~200 Type Ia supernovae in order to measure the parameterization of the equation of state of the Universe.
+We have already published the spectra from the first two years here and first four years here.
 The spectra are publicly available on my spectra webpage.